Mbed-TLS/mbedtls-docs/reviews/review-priorities.md

 This classification is used for PRs which are typically one of:

-- Security (or other high-priority) bug-fixes
+- Security (or other high-priority) bug fixes
 - Items that the Mbed TLS team have planned for delivery in the current quarter

 These PRs should receive review promptly.